LeeGitaek/FST_structure/README.md

 # FST_structure
-I found interesting algorithm what I heard from UCDAVIS friend. while staying in USA. so, I'm studying FST_data structure
+I found interesting algorithm what I heard from UCDAVIS friend. while staying in USA. so, I'm studying FST_data structure.
 FST, it can be used in AI technology area. such as a NLP ( Natural Language Processing )
 I want to share with you guys. if you don't know it.